UNICEF Rights Respecting Schools

 curriculum.
 Assessors visit the school to accredit progress.

 The school has fully embedded the principles of the UN Convention on the Rights of the Child into its ethos and curriculum across all areas.
 Assessors visit the school to establish that the Convention is embedded.

 Our Rights Respecting School Group Leaders are one boy and one girl from years 1, 2, 3 and 4.

 A Rights Respecting School involves children, staff and parents.
 It creates a strong well rounded community where all are listened to and everyone feels valued.
 There are four key areas of impact for a Rights Respecting School; well being, participation, relationships and self esteem.

 ~ Children are happier and healthier

 ~ Children have better relationships

 ~ Children become involved and active in school life and the wider world

 The Rights Respecting School leaders are voted for by their peers and attend regular meetings to help make a positive impact on the whole school.
-The children are always very proud to be chosen and fulfill the roles well.
+The children are always very proud to be chosen and fulfil their role well.